AliciaJK/AliciaJK/README.md

 I am currently working at QlikTech Inc as a project coordinator for a large scale IT transformation.
 Post project, I will return to my role as an Application Specialist, working with Salesforce development.
 In the past I have worked for NAV CANADA and NASA, done research in avaition and development in SharePoint and Power BI. https://aliciajk.github.io/AliciaJK-Portfolio/

-You can reach me at alicia.krolak4@gmail.com or by LinkedIn at Alicia Krolak.
+You can reach me by LinkedIn at Alicia Krolak.